 In the 1917 directory, he is listed at 835 Union Street with chauffeur as his occupation.

-In the 1925 directory, he is listed along with his wife Edna at 879 Campbell Street with a taxi cab driver as his occupation.
+In the 1925 directory, he is listed along with his wife, Edna, at 879 Campbell Street, with a taxi driver as his occupation.

 From 1927 until he died in 1952, he lived at 957-35th Street with his family.
-The 1930 census reports that he owned his home and was a taxi cab driver at his own stand.
+The 1930 census reports that he owned his home and operated his own taxi stand.

 957- 35th Street – Google Maps